NeSy-Route: A Neuro-Symbolic Benchmark for Constrained Route Planning in Remote Sensing: Experiment

 \subsection{Experimental Setup}

-To evaluate the reasoning and planning capabilities of MLLMs on the NeSy-Route benchmark, we evaluate a diverse suite of state-of-the-art models grouped into three primary categories: (a) proprietary frontier models representing the current performance ceiling, including GPT-5.1 \cite{singh2025openai}, Gemini-3-Pro \cite{gemini3pro2025}, and Qwen3-VL-Plus \cite{bai2025qwen3}; (b) open-source MLLMs spanning various parameter scales and architectures to investigate performance in route planning tasks, including the Qwen3-VL series (8B-Instruct, 30B-A3B-Instruct, 32B-Instruct, and 235B-A22B-Instruct) \cite{bai2025qwen3}, Qwen-3.5-27B \cite{qwen3.5}, InternVL-3.5-8B \cite{wang2025internvl3}, and LLaVA-OneVision \cite{LLaVA-OneVision-1.5}.
-For a rigorous and fair comparison, all models are evaluated in a zero-shot setting using uniform prompts for each task, ensuring that the results reflect their inherent perception, reasoning and planning capabilities.
+To evaluate the reasoning and planning capabilities of MLLMs on the NeSy-Route benchmark, we evaluate a diverse suite of state-of-the-art models grouped into two primary categories: (a) proprietary frontier models representing the current performance ceiling, including GPT-5.1 \cite{singh2025openai}, Gemini-3-Pro \cite{gemini3pro2025}, and Qwen3-VL-Plus \cite{bai2025qwen3}; (b) open-source MLLMs spanning various parameter scales and architectures to investigate performance in route planning tasks, including the Qwen3-VL series (8B-Instruct, 30B-A3B-Instruct, 32B-Instruct, and 235B-A22B-Instruct) \cite{bai2025qwen3}, Qwen-3.5-27B \cite{qwen3.5}, InternVL-3.5-8B \cite{wang2025internvl3}, and LLaVA-OneVision \cite{LLaVA-OneVision-1.5}.
+For a rigorous and fair comparison, Task 1 is evaluated in a few-shot setting with fixed format demonstrations, whereas Tasks 2 and 3 are evaluated in a zero-shot setting with only output-format instructions, ensuring that the results reflect models' inherent perception, reasoning, and planning capabilities.
 During the experiments we observe that both Geochat~\cite{kuckreja2024geochat} and SkySenseGPT~\cite{Guo_2024_CVPR_skysense} are built upon the LLaVA-1.5~\cite{liu2024improved} architecture.
 Neither model was trained with data requiring individual coordinate points as outputs, and both were designed for specific remote sensing tasks.
 As a result, their instruction-following capability is extremely limited, making them unable to complete the evaluation process of NeSy-Route.
 Therefore, the performance of these domain-specific models is not reported in our experimental results.